HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-integration-test.md

 ## Motivation

-Currently breakages to DCP systems caused by metadata schema changes are detected at runtime upon data upload.
+Currently breakages to DCP systems caused by metadata schema changes are detected at runtime upon data (bundle) upload.
 This forces data wranglers, DCP operators, and data consumers to react to unpredictable runtime failures rather than detecting problems before the code is merged and deployed.

 To alleviate this issue, the DCP development team can use an metadata schema integration test to test whether it is safe to release data downstream of the Data Storage Service (DSS), past which point applications start to depend on the schema.
 The benefits of this approach are that it will: